MonetDB/MonetDB-PHP/protocol_doc/README.md

 If the redirect happens more than 10 times, then throw an error in the client application, because this shows an error on the server side.

+## 3.3.
+Connecting through a Unix domain socket

+This case is the same as the TCP/IP connection, with a tiny difference at the very beginning.
+When connecting to a Unix domain socket, then the client has to first write a single byte (without any packet frame!) with value 0x30 or the chracter zero '0'.

+After that, the server will respond with the `server challenge` and everything is the same as in the TCP/IP case.

 # 4. Commands and queries in a nutshell